 Established at New Settlement in 1997, PROJECT V.I.P.
-(Voice, Identity, Power) is foundation on which the rest of the Program for Girls & Young Women was built.
+(Voice, Identity, Power) is the foundation on which the rest of the Program for Girls & Young Women was built.
 This dramatic writing and performance program encourages girls and young women to express themselves through theater, while deepening their knowledge of poetry and literature and building leadership and collaboration skills.
-Each semester during the school year, an ensemble of up to 18 young women (ages 11-18) meets weekly for 90 minutes to play theater games, read and discuss poems and excerpts from plays, novels or articles; and write their own scenes for performance.
-Source material from 20170-18 included writings by Julia Alvarez, Eve Ensler, Assata Shakur and Jamaica Kincaid; comics featuring girl heroes, lyrics by Will Smith and news articles about social media, body image, and Black Panther — the movie and the history of the Black Panthers.
+Each semester during the school year, an ensemble of up to 18 young women (ages 11-18) meets twice weekly for 75 minutes to play theater games, read and discuss poems and excerpts from plays, novels or articles; and write their own scenes for performance.
+Recent source material includes writings by Elizabeth Acevedo, Julia Alvarez, Eve Ensler, Assata Shakur and Jamaica Kincaid; comics featuring girl heroes, song lyrics, news articles and more.
 Each ensemble draws on the in-class readings and conversations for inspiration as they write their own poems and plays through a collaborative process we call “improv writing,” in which actors improvise with characters, setting and basic plot ideas.
 These improvised scenes are recorded and later transcribed, edited and refined.
 Ensemble members vote on their favorite material to include in the show, and the ensemble performs their work for the community at the end of each fall, spring or summer session.
 During the summer intensive, approximately 25 participants (aged 10-15) follow a similar process, meeting three times a week for six weeks, and presenting their work at the end.
-Project V.I.P has created and presented more than 55 original plays, to date.
+Project V.I.P has created and presented more than 60 original plays, to date.

 Project V.I.P. is supported, in part, by a Community Arts Grant from the Bronx Council on the Arts.